ai/about-postcss/speech.md

 ---

-Next will be some magic.
-A PostCSS plugin, that adds a new selector.

-This selector will be applied only if there is only some count of items in a list.
-So, for example, we can set 25% width menu links only if menu contains 4 links.

-For 5 items menu we will use 20% width.
+Have you read article “The End of Global CSS”?
+There is a idea how to isolate component selector.
+Like a BEM but with 100% guarantees.

+This idea was already implemented in webpack.
+And name has CSS Modules name.

+They transform all you selectors.
+Add component name and random number.
+And, of course, they do it with PostCSS.

+It is a great example of that evolution.
+Crazy idea, PostCSS prototype, real feedback and now in webpack and special GitHub orgranization.

 ---

-We all know that fast loading sites do make more money.
-And we have two ways to optimize images.
-Base64 inline and sprites.

-Inline images are simpler, but they make our CSS bigger.
-And the user will see nothing until CSS finishes loading.

-Other problem is when you use one image for many classes in different CSS files.

-But in PostCSS we have a new way.
-It is called a CSS sprite.

-PostCSS plugin will find all inlined images and move them to another file.
-Also it will join selectors with same classes.

-As a result, main CSS with your site design will be small.
+Or other example.
+About 5% of users can’t see some colors.
+5% is big number.
+It is more, that IE users for some projects.
+So we need to test colors combinations.

+This plugin replaces all colors to how colorblinds see.

+Of course, there are many other better way to test it.
+But it is a good example of PostCSS power.
+Maybe it will be more useful in your case.

 ---

 But PostCSS is not only to add something to your styles.
-PostCSS working awesome as CS linter.
+PostCSS working awesome as CSS linter.

-For example, Twitter wrote PostCSS plugin to lint their CSS for Twitter guidelines.
-They use modification of awesome BEM methodology.
+Twitter wrote PostCSS plugin to lint their CSS for Twitter BEM guidelines.

 ---

-But PostCSS linters can be much smarter than jshint or csslint.
+But PostCSS linters can be much smarter.

 Doiuse is a PostCSS plugin, like a Autoprefixer.
 But it works in a different way.